McGuire Nuclear Emergency Preparedness

 - Local emergency contacts for McGuire Nuclear Station.

 - Potassium Iodide (KI)

-- Potassium iodide, also known as KI, is a non-prescription drug similar to iodized table salt.
-KI may prevent the thyroid gland from absorbing radioactive iodine and is one protective action that might be recommended during a nuclear emergency.
+- Potassium iodide, also known as KI, is a non-prescription drug that may prevent the thyroid gland from absorbing radioactive iodine.
+KI is one protective action that might be recommended during a nuclear emergency.